rajatmodi62/OccludedActionBenchmark/README.md

 > "A Static Image is (A) Rather Boring Video- Dr. Geoff Hinton, Forward Forward Algorithm: Some Preliminary Investigations "

 **Working Principle:** Let a boring image be repeated T=8 along the temporal axis.
 Then, it is pumped through a **VIDEO- transformer** and output values of lower attention layers are visualized via simple t-sNE clustering.
-We can see the islands. **Islands have been observed now in transformers**.
+We can see the islands.
+No fancy tricks.
+The net has been trained bottom-up for recognition only. **Islands have been observed now in transformers**.
 Official OpenReview Discussions can be found [here](https://openreview.net/forum?id=0cltUI2Sto&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DNeurIPS.cc%2F2023%2FTrack%2FDatasets_and_Benchmarks%2FAuthors%23your-submissions)).